Christmas Markets in Menton

-The third of my Christmas markets in France, Menton was a place I had never heard of until my Parisian friends Michael and Marlys announced they were moving there.
+It’s wonderful to shop at various Christmas markets throughout France during the holiday season.
+Next on my list was Menton.
+I had never heard of until my Parisian friends Michael and Marlys announced they were moving there.
 I was in Monte Carlo and could not pass up the chance to visit this adorable couple in nearby Menton.
-They met me in Monaco and we traveled together by astonishingly cheap bus (1.50€) for an afternoon of Christmas market shopping and local sight-seeing.
+They met me in Monaco and we traveled together by an astonishingly cheap bus (1.50€) for an afternoon of Christmas market shopping and local sight-seeing.

 Best Christmas Nativity Scene

 The best, most wonderful Christmas Creche on display was in Menton, close to the markets.
 Its simplicity, combined with the gorgeous colorful architecture surrounding it, made this peaceful corner in Menton one of my favorite stops in the Côte d’Azur.
 I loved that the Creche was placed next to a replica of the village of Menton and that the entire scene was modest and beautiful like the locals themselves.

 The best French nougatine was sold in the Menton Christmas Market where all an all natural version from Montségur-Sur-Lauzon in the Rhone-Alpes was made.
 The area of Montségur dates back to the stone ages.
 I suspect that they have had many, many years to perfect the art of turning egg whites and cream into something this delicious.

 The booth pictured to the right sold traditional pistachio flavored nougat as well as modern children’s favorites like Nutella.
 This gentleman serving the nougatine took the time to tell us what goes into this southern French traditional candy as he was cutting off huge slabs for customers.
 Who says men can’t multitask?

 Best French Lavender